-During an IVA, all interest and fees are frozen and your creditors won’t be able to contact you or ask for payment.
-This is to allow you to repay your debt over a reasonable period without your balance increasing or being harassed by the people you owe money to.
+During an IVA, all interest and fees will be frozen and the people you owe money to (your creditors) won’t be able to contact you or ask for payment.
+This is to allow you to repay your debt over a reasonable period without additional costs or repeated calls.

-IVAs must be prepared by an Insolvency Practitioner (IP) licensed by the Insolvency Service.
-They will work out how much you can realistically afford to pay towards your debt, help you create an IVA proposal, and distribute your monthly payments among your creditors.
+IVAs must be prepared and managed by an Insolvency Practitioner (IP) authorised and regulated by the Insolvency Service.
+They will work out how much you can realistically afford to repay, help you create your IVA proposal, and distribute your monthly payments among your creditors.

-Once you’ve made your final IVA payment and exited your arrangement, any remaining debt will be written off and you’ll be free to move on with your life if you don’t have any other debts.
+Once you’ve made your final IVA payment, any remaining debt will be written off and you’ll be free to move on with your life.
+This means you’ll never be contacted about the debt again and won’t have to pay anything else towards it.

 How much debt do you have?